 My Indigo Life

-My name is Christa, I am 23 years old and I am an indigo.
-I found out in the most odd of all places.
+I found out that I am an indigo in the most odd of all places.
 I was in the grocery store when I was approached by an older woman.
 “Your aura is beautiful!”, she exclaimed to me, staring, with arms full of bread.
 Taken back by such a comment I didn’t know how to first respond.
 I looked up at her shyly into her eyes gave her a huge genuine, “thank-you”.
 Curious I stopped to talk with her for a while.
 I found out she was a clairvoyant, and has been reading auras for many years.
 She caught mine out of a sea of many because it was ‘different’.
 Not only was my aura a different color with a strong purplish blue hue but my personality as well.
 Curious on the subject I researched it and found a lot of sites and information on the subject, including the site metagifted.
 The traits really resonated with me in a familiar comforting way, knowing I was not the only one that felt all these things.
 I have always known I was different, even from an extremely young age.

 My parents have always affectionately referred to me as "a difficult child".
 From the age of two, my mother recalls me as being obstinate child, prone to temper outbursts if I did not get my way.
 She, my two older sisters and I will occasionally reminisce during family gathering about the days when I went through the terrible 2's, 3's, 4's, well, they say I can still be strong-headed to the point of foolishness to this day.